 Dimensions: Leidy: 2/5 mm = 400 µm.
 My measurements: Length 296-358 µm; nucleus 49-54 µm (n=2) .

-Ecology: Freshwater, between water plants and in sediments; also in wet Sphagnum.
+Ecology: Freshwater, between water plants and in sediment; also in wet Sphagnum.
+If present, abundant.

 Remarks: The original description is of Joseph Leidy (1874): “Test composed of angular quartz particles, generally coarse, shape pyriform, with the neck constricted where it joins the body; fundus obtuse; mouth large, circular.
 Entosarc bright green from the abundance of chlorophyll granules.
 Length of test 2/5 mm.; neck one-fourth to one-third the length of the test.
 Abundant in Absecon Pond, New Jersey.”

 Stump (1943) made a study of the nuclear division of the organism.
 During metaphase eight to twelve “chromosomes” form a well-defined equatorial plate; average time for completion of the division was found to be eighty minutes.

 Resembling Difflugia pyriformis in appearance except for the constricted neck.